-The key components of rational and functional
+The key components of rational and functional bridge or asset management systems include one or more databases that contain information on the characteristics of the assets being managed; databases and information on how structures and components deteriorate or result in reduced functionality or performance as a result of climatic conditions, traffic, and other "exposures"; information and routines that quantify the effectiveness of various maintenance, repair, and rehabilitation strategies; information regarding the costs of various maintenance or repair strategies, and "user" costs related to the functionality of the asset; and decision-making models and algorithms that attempt to optimize the allocation of resources (e.g., funds, material, and labor) in order to achieve some performance goal for the network of assets and its individual components.

-bridge or asset management systems include one or more databases that contain information on the characteristics of the assets being managed: databases and information on how structures and components deteriorate or result in reduced performance as a result of weather/climate, traffic, and other "environmental exposure" information; information and routines that quantify the effectiveness of various maintenance, repair, and rehabilitation strategies; information regarding the costs of various maintenance or repair strategies, and "user" costs related to the functionality of the asset; and decision-making models and algorithms that attempt to optimize the allocation of resources (e.g., funds, material, and labor) in order to achieve some performance goal for the network of assets and its individual components.
-Although many transportation agencies have adopted and employed bridge management tools like the AASHTOWare[TM] PONTIS program, there are still gaps in knowledge regarding how structures and materials perform and deteriorate over time (commonly referred to as life-cycle or life-cycle cost models), and how effective (and for how long) various maintenance, repair, or rehabilitation strategies really are for a given component or system.
-In addition, the materials being used for bridge construction today are changing rapidly and may be significantly different than conventional bridge materials (e.g., high performance steel, high performance concrete and self-consolidating concrete, fiber-reinforced polymer composites, and new alloys for rebar), and our long-term experience with the performance of these materials is quite limited.
-As a result, although many transportation
+Although many transportation agencies have adopted and employed bridge management tools like the AASHTOWareTM PONTIS program, there are still gaps in knowledge regarding how structures and materials perform and deteriorate over time (commonly referred to as life-cycle or life-cycle cost models), and how effective (and for how long) various maintenance, repair, or rehabilitation strategies really are for a given component or system.
+In addition, the materials being used for bridge construction today are changing rapidly and may be significantly different than conventional bridge materials (e.g., high performance steel, high performance